Business Banking Secured Loan T&Cs

 - Any other documents we expressly state form part of the contract.

-If there’s any conflicting information between the documents listed, your loan agreement or a security document will take priority.
+If there is any conflicting information between the documents listed, your loan agreement or a security document will take priority.

 Your contract with us starts as soon as you sign the loan agreement.
 The loan will then be made available to you upon satisfaction of any pre-loan conditions (including signing the security documents).
-The date on which we first transfer all or part of the loan will be the 'completion date'.
-If the pre-loan conditions include a valuation, it’ll be valid for three months from the date it’s completed.
-If the completion date doesn’t occur within this three-month period, a further valuation may be required and you’ll have to pay for it.
+The date on which we first transfer all or part of the loan will be the ‘completion date’.
+If the pre-loan conditions include a valuation, it will be valid for six months from the date it’s completed.
+If the completion date doesn’t occur within this six-month period, a further valuation may be required and you’ll have to pay for it.
 We may also change your loan agreement as a result of this re-valuation.